wu-lee/rushkoff-archive/docs/_articles/rebuilding-value-in-our-lives.md

 But today, we relate to one another through products and brands and consumer choices and people exercise their altruism through these abstract entities.
 You join Greenpeace or Sierra Club, or this thing or that thing, but it's very hard for people to re-engage with an on-the-ground reality by joining these organizations that have had to adapt a style of traditional corporate branding in order to compete for your attention.

-Once these organizations enter that

-abstract realm, ifs really almost

-impossible for people to distinguish
+Once these organizations enter that abstract realm, it's really almost impossible for people to distinguish between the big, top-down communication behavior of a nonprofit and the big, top-down communication of any other for-profit corporation or even a nonprofit that's working against their very causes.
+It's so hard to judge, and people feel overwhelmed by the information and the communication: Who's real, who's not real?
+People end up becoming cynical and just withdrawing.
+It's very hard to parse information from the disinformation.

+Altruism is not about what web site petitions you sign and the You Tube videos you make, but about engaging with the real world around you in a more real way.

 SC: You suggest that altruism begins